6 minute read (1565 words)

 They come with a responsibility to deliver on them.
 But they can also backfire if you make unrealistic ones; or over-promise and under-deliver in your book.

-What value will your book provide to your readers?
+What transformation will your book provide to your readers?

 The tone of your content must be honest and confident.
 Authentic and reassuring.
 Not pushy, giving the sense you want to sell something else to fulfil the promise you already made.